Confirmed Team USA Ryder Cup Pairings vs Europe In Rome On Day 1

-Day 1 of the 2023 Ryder Cup begins tomorrow, Friday, September 29.
-The first session sees four foursomes matches, with the afternoon session featuring four fourball matches.
-Read on to find out all about the Team USA Ryder Cup pairings against Team Europe in Rome on Day 1.
+Day 1 of the 2023 Ryder Cup got underway earlier this morning with the foursomes session.
+Looking ahead to the afternoon session, is features four fourball matches.
+Read on to find out all about the Team USA Ryder Cup pairings against Europe in Rome on Day 1.

 Team USA Ryder Cup Pairings – Day 1

-The pairings for the four foursome matches in the morning session on Friday – Day 1 of the 2023 Ryder Cup are officially announced at the Opening Ceremony at 4pm local time (10am EST).
+The pairings for the four foursome matches in the morning session on Friday – Day 1 of the 2023 Ryder Cup were officially announced at the Opening Ceremony at Marco Simone.

-Zach Johnson has selected four interesting pairings for the first foursomes session on Friday.
-World number one Scottie Scheffler is paired with good friend Sam Burns in the first match of the 2023 Ryder Cup.
-Next is a Ryder Cup rookie pairing of Max Homa and Brian Harman who feature in game number two.
+Zach Johnson and America certainly have work to do in the fourballs session, following a 4-0 defeat in the foursomes matches in the morning.
+World number one Scottie Scheffler and partner Sam Burns were defeated 4&3, as were Max Homa and Brian Harman in the second match.

-The third US pairing sees Rickie Fowler partnered alongside two-time major champion Collin Morikawa.
-The fourth a final USA foursomes pairing is the formidable dup of Xander Schauffele and Patrick Cantlay.
-Schauffele/Cantlay have won countless doubles matches before, and are the strongest pairing in Team USA.
+The third match saw Collin Morikawa and Rickie Fowler defeated 2&1, with the same scoreline in the last match with Patrick Cantlay and Xander Schauffele also getting beaten.

-The fourball Ryder Cup pairings for the afternoon golf session won’t be announced until the conclusion of the four foursomes matches in the morning.
-Depending on who plays well and who wins points for Team USA may well determine who is selected for the afternoon session.
+The fourball Ryder Cup pairings for the afternoon golf session have now been announced too.
+America will need a fast start to claw themselves back into the 2023 Ryder Cup.
+Popular duo Jordan Spieth and Justin Thomas are out first for USA, looking to start somewhat of a comeback in the second session on Day 1.

+Match two sees Scottie Scheffler paired with five-time major champion Brooks Koepka, with Max Homa and US Open champion Wyndham Clark partnered up in the third match.
+Collin Morikawa and Xander Schauffele are the fourth a final Team USA fourball pairing on Day 1 of the 2023 Ryder Cup.

-It is likely that both captain’s utilize all 12 golfers in their squad during the opening two session on Day 1.
-This is so they can get an idea of who is playing well, who is in form and who may be struggling ever so slightly on the golf course.
+This means Zach Johnson has utilized his full 12-man squad squad during the opening two session on Day 1.
+This is so he can get an idea of who is playing well, who is in form and who may be struggling ever so slightly on the golf course.

 RELATED: 2023 Ryder Cup Betting Picks, Predictions, Preview & Odds